 - Salt and pepper

 - Prepare Meat – Place meats in a high-sided pan or saucepan.
 Barely cover with water and mix in 1 tbsp brown sugar and thyme.
 Bring to a simmer and cook through, turning once, about 20 minutes.
 Remove from pan and cool slightly.
 Save cooking liquid.

 - Cook Filling – Fry onions in 3 tbsp oil over medium heat for 2 minutes.
-Stir in potatoes and cook for another 5 minutes.
-Stir in meat, then pureed tomato.
-Stir in carrots, zucchini, and raisins and cook for 5 minutes more.
-Stir in dried fruit, cumin, and almonds and cook for 15 minutes more.
+Add in potatoes and cook for another 5 minutes.
+Stir in meat, then pureed tomato, then carrots, zucchini, and raisins and cook for 5 minutes more.
+Mix in dried fruit, cumin, and almonds and cook for 15 minutes more.
 Vegetables should be cooked through and liquid reduced.
 If filling is getting too dry before vegetables are cooked, add 1 tbsp of meat cooking liquid at a time to loosen.
 Season with cumin, salt and pepper.

-- Prepare the Sauce (Nogada) – Place cream, walnuts, ½ tsp cinnamon, 1 tbsp brown sugar and sherry, if using, into the processor/blender.
+- Prepare the Sauce (Nogada) – Place crema, walnuts, ½ tsp cinnamon, 1 tbsp brown sugar and sherry, if using, into the processor/blender.
 Process until sauce becomes very smooth.

 - Prepare Garnishes – Slice pomegranate in half and remove seeds to a bowl.
 Chop parsley fine, saving a few large leaves for decorating.

-- If their time, let filling rest for 2 hour to combine flavors further.
+- If there’s time, let filling rest for 2 hour to combine flavors further.

 - Peppers can be prepared ahead of time and even refrigerated to be stuffed later.